The Coasters of Kings Island

 Originally inspired by the 2003 film The Italian Job, Backlot Stunt Coaster puts riders in the driver’s seat of a Hollywood stunt car.
 Speeding smoothly along its steel track, the coaster treats guests to a dazzling display of Hollywood-style explosions, splash downs and more cinematic effects, as it shoots them through a dizzying helix, aggressive embankments and more high-thrill highlights.
 If it’s a smooth, yet speedy ride you’re after, look no further than the Stunt Coaster.

 Flight of Fear

 Kings Island’s only indoor roller coaster, Flight of Fear fires riders off for a dark, disorienting trip through an alien-themed abyss.
 Complete with more loops, twists and corkscrews than you can count, it’s easily among the park’s best bets for thrill seekers.
 An expert tip: Be ready to ride!
 Flight of Fear launches riders right from the get-go, and the rapid start can be a bit jarring if you aren’t ready for it.

 Much like The Beast, The Racer is an absolute icon of Kings Island.
-Originally constructed in 1972, the wooden giant features two separate tracks, each of which feature their own cars.
+Originally constructed in 1972 and just recently refurbished to its original charm, the wooden giant features two separate tracks, each of which feature their own cars.
 Once riders have boarded, both cars leave the station at the same time and the race is on!
-It’s a can’t-miss classic.
+It’s another can’t-miss classic.

-The newest addition to Kings Island’s killer collection of thrill rides, Mystic Timbers boasts a 109-foot lift hill, top speeds of 53 mph and 3,265 feet of wooden track–giving KI more wooden coaster track than any other theme park worldwide!
-The biggest buzz surrounding the cryptic new coaster?
-What’s in the shed?
-Ride it yourself to find out!
+The second newest addition to Kings Island’s killer collection of thrill rides, Mystic Timbers boasts a 109-foot lift hill, top speeds of 53 mph and 3,265 feet of wooden track, giving KI more wooden coaster track than any other theme park worldwide!
+The biggest buzz surrounding the cryptic coaster: what’s in the shed at the end?
+Ride it yourself to find out.